JackSzwergold/Writing/memories/Going Fishing in Vermont.md

 It writhed around a bit and I said, “Okay, cut him.”
 But my friend chickened out and handed me the knife.
 “You do it,” he said.
 And I guess that became my job for the day.

-I looked at the knife and—like all kids pocket knives—the blade was kinda shiny but still looked dull; I guess pocket knife manufacturers didn’t want kids stabbing each other.
+I looked at the knife and — like all kids pocket knives — the blade was kinda shiny but still looked dull; I guess pocket knife manufacturers didn’t want kids stabbing each other.
 That said, in took the knife in my hand, held onto the worm, pressed that dull knife as hard as I could onto it, and sliced it in half.
 “Ewww,” my friend said as I took a squirming half of the worm in my hand and poked it through the hook.
 With that I stood up, positioned the pole behind me and flung the weighted hook into the lake.

 My line landed in the lake, and the floater bobbed a bit as it settled.
 My friend did the same thing with the other half of the worm and his pole.